 If you were to use exactly this data a second time and have the Text Robot produce a text again, it would look different.
-Because every text produced is unique.
-This is an important criterion especially in the field of ecommerce, because search engines love unique text, whereas text used several times leads to a drop in Google rankings.
+This is because our process ensures that every text produced is unique and therefore one-of-a-kind.
+An original text is an important criterion, especially in the field of e-commerce, because search engines love unique texts, whereas texts that are used several times lead to a drop in the Google ranking.

-Incidentally, it is often mistakenly believed that Text Robots are limited to the description of technical products.
+Incidentally, it is a common misconception that text robots are limited to the texting and description of technical products.
 Let us look at a second example:

 This is the data of a product as it is stored in a database (PIM, ERP, Excel or similar) of a fashion shop:

 decoration: lace border

 After programming the Text Robot, taking into account the text concept desired by the customer – in terms of language style, future further development and tonality – the following product description text can be created from the data input:

 Grey fine knitted cardigan for ladies by Moda